AsyaOrlova/llm-yield-prediction/README.md

-# Are Large Language Models the Best Estimators of Chemical Reaction Yields?
+# Ocean in a Drop: Underexplored Capabilities of Large Language Models in Chemistry

-Chemical reaction yield, defined as the percentage of reactants turned into products, is the main criterion for selecting reaction conditions and evaluating success of a synthesis.
-Various machine learning (ML) models have been reported to predict reaction yields based on high-throughput experiment datasets.
-However, in the face of sparse and insufficient data typical for regular laboratory experiments, the performance and applicability of such models remain limited.
-More recently, the capabilities of large language models (LLMs) have been explored in predictive chemistry.
-Following up on this work, ***we investigate how LLMs perform in the generalized yield prediction task treated as a binary classification problem***.
-In this regard, we engineer four different chemical reaction datasets to systematically evaluate performance of the top rated LLMs.
-We demonstrate that in the few-shot classification task LLMs outperform baseline approaches in F1-score up to 9\% and show competitive performance in terms of accuracy.
-Moreover, we observe superiority of ML models trained on LLM embeddings with the best average accuracy of 0.70 versus 0.67 achieved with current state-of-the-art approaches on the USPTO data.
-In this context, we discuss the potential of LLM embeddings to become the new state-of-the-art chemical reaction representations.
-Additionally, we share our empirical results on practical aspects of the few-shot LLM classifiers, such as the optimal size of the training set, and discuss peculiarities and prospects of the proposed methods.
+In the ever-expanding field of artificial intelligence, each release of a new large language model (LLM) feels like a drop in the vast ocean of existing models.
+However, each model possesses distinct characteristics, which often remain underexplored, especially in application to such highly-specialized areas as chemistry.
+In this study, we consider chemical reaction yield prediction as one of the persisting challenges in cheminformatics despite the variety and complexity of machine learning (ML) solutions proposed.
+We investigate performance and properties of large language models in the context of this complex task.
+For that, we engineer four different chemical reaction datasets, select top-rated generalist LLMs, and systematically evaluate their performance.
+We demonstrate that Mistral Small and Claude 3 Haiku, whose significance has been diminished with emergence of newer models, systematically deliver state-of-the-art performance in few-shot setups, surpassing baselines by up to 3% in accuracy and F1-score.
+Moreover, we discover superior performance of ML models trained on LLM embeddings and find evidence of yield-relevant information encoded in them.
+Strikingly, we observe that some general-purpose LLMs outperform those models specifically trained on chemical data.
+These findings allude to the number of underexplored properties of an individual LLM, as an ocean in the drop.

 ![alt text](./images/emb_gradient.jpg)

-This repository complements our study submitted to NeurIPS 2024.
-Below you can see the steps needed to reproduce paper results.

 ## :pushpin: Preparation of datasets
 The notebooks regarding datasets preparation process can be found in the [datasets_prep_notebooks](./datasets_prep_notebooks) folder.
 The resulting USPTO-R, USPTO-C, ORD-R and ORD-C datasets as well as USPTO-R based datasets with different train sizes are provided in the [data](./data) folder for your convenience.